Watch the video on how to find sample variance, or read below for an explanation of what the variance means:

 - Use the sample variance and standard deviation calculator

-- Or see: how to calculate the sample variance and standard deviation (by hand).
+- Or see: how to calculate the sample variance (by hand).

 What does the sample variance mean?